 Moore’s marriage claim was never legally recognized, but she and the Hughes estate would reach an undisclosed out-of-court settlement.
 She gets a Thank You credit in The Aviator.

 Michael Mann was to have directed The Aviator.
 Instead, he ended up as one of the film’s producers.

 Leonardo DiCaprio as Howard Hughes and Cate Blanchett as Katharine Hepburn The Aviator movie images: Miramax | Warner Bros.

-“The Aviator Movie (2004) Review: DiCaprio Both Excellent & Miscast in Bloated Biopic” last updated in April 2021.
+“The Aviator Movie: DiCaprio Excellent & Miscast in Bloated Hughes Biopic” last updated in September 2021.